Spirent/Velocity-assets/Drivers/TestedBySpirent/ri_calient/documentation/readme.txt

 Project: Calient
 Description: This is the default driver for Calient switches.
-The driver package contains the manifest file and
+The driver package contains the manifest file and a single fftc
-	a single test case.
-Category: driver|task|dashboard
+Category: driver
 Class: Community

 Calient driver